arpitmathur2412/arpitmathur2412.github.io/_posts/2010-01-07-post-standard.md

 └── server/
 ```

 #### 2. Create a Dockerfile for each of the services.

+Dockerfile is a text file that contains a set of instructions that are used to build a Docker image.
+The Docker image is a lightweight, standalone, and executable package of software that includes everything needed to run an application.
+The Dockerfile contains instructions to build the image, such as the base image, working directory, dependencies, and commands to run the application.

 **2.1 Dockerfile for ReactJs server at path client/Dockerfile**

 Before creating the Dockerfile for the ReactJs server, make sure you have a build script in your package.json file.
 If not, add the following script to your package.json file: